kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 ### Gateway <> ListenerSet Handshake

-By default a `Gateway` will allow `ListenerSets` in the same namespace to be attached.
-Users can prevent this behaviour by configuring their `Gateway` to disallow any listener attachment:
+By default a `Gateway` MUST NOT allow `ListenerSets` to be attached.
+Users can enable this behaviour by configuring their `Gateway` to allow `ListenerSet` attachment:

 ```
 apiVersion: gateway.networking.k8s.io/v1